-Attending the in-person 2026 OPTIMA workshop, Optimisation for Health Solutions: Driving Efficiency and Quality Through Better Decisions, is essential for industry professionals and academics.
-This workshop brings together researchers, healthcare leaders, and industry innovators to explore how cutting-edge optimisation is transforming health systems and improving patient outcomes.
+The 2026 OPTIMA workshop, Optimisation for Health Solutions: Driving Efficiency and Quality Through Better Decisions, brought together researchers, healthcare leaders, and industry innovators to explore how cutting-edge optimisation is transforming health systems and improving patient outcomes.

 Date: 25 March 2026